2023 Pan American Games: Financing

 The budget for the games is $507 million USD, with $170 million reserved for the building of ten new sporting venues and the upgrade of six arenas.
 The budget is about 36% of what was spent for the 2015 Pan American Games in Toronto, Canada and 50% of the last Pan American Games in 2019, in Lima, Peru.

 Venues

 Various venues across Santiago and various other cities will be used for the games, including Viña del Mar, Valparaíso and Algarrobo.
 In March 2022, the first venue for the games was officially inaugurated: the field hockey stadium on the National Stadium Grounds.

 In June 2022, organizers revealed the final venue plan consisting of 41 competition venues.
-39 will be used for the Games, with the other two being used exclusively for the 2023 Parapan American Games.
+39 were used for the Games, with the other two being used exclusively for the 2023 Parapan American Games.
 The venues span four regions of the country: Santiago, Valparaíso, O'Higgins and Biobío.